lve-org/lve/docs/blog/how-effective-are-llm-safety-filters.md

 ---
 date: 2023-12-19
-authors: Mislav Balunovic, Luca Beurer-Kellner
+authors: "<a href='https://www.sri.inf.ethz.ch/people/mislav'>Mislav Balunovic</a>, <a href='https://www.sri.inf.ethz.ch/people/luca'>Luca Beurer-Kellner</a>"
 subtitle: We investigate the effectiveness of LLM-based safety filters to defend against LLM vulnerabilities and exploits.
 ---
 # Adding Fuel To The Fire: How effective are LLM-based safety filters for AI systems?

-While our goal with the LVE Repository is to document and track vulnerabilities of language models, we also spend a lot of time thinking about defending against such attacks.
-One popular type of defense is the idea of filtering and guardrail systems that wrap around language models.
+Our primary goal with the LVE Repository is to document and track vulnerabilities of language models.
+However, we also spend a lot of time thinking about defending against such attacks.
+One popular type of defense is the idea of a filtering or guardrail system that wrap around a language model.
 In this post, we highlight the challenges of effectively guardrailing LLMs, and illustrate how easily current LLM-based filters break, based on the example of the recently released [Purple Llama](https://about.fb.com/news/2023/12/purple-llama-safe-responsible-ai-development/) system.

 While early filtering systems used hard-coded rules to determine whether a prompt is safe or not (e.g. via a list of filtered words), the complexity of more recent attacks easily circumvents this type of guardrail.
 In response to this, the idea of LLM-based filtering has emerged:
-Given a user input and a policy specified in natural language, a separate moderation LLM first classifies an input/output as safe for our AI system or chatbot.
+Given a user input and a policy specified in natural language, a separate moderation LLM first classifies an input/output as safe or not.
 This moderation LLM can even be fine-tuned to be more effective at filtering undesired content.
 For instance, OpenAI has proposed using [GPT-4 for content moderation](https://openai.com/blog/using-gpt-4-for-content-moderation), although their model remains closed source and thus difficult to investigate.

 ## Llama Guard